wprender/cloudbreak-docs/docs/ui_account.md

-# Manage Your Account Using Cloudbreak UI
+# Manage Your Account Using the Cloudbreak Web UI

-You can use the Cloudbreak UI (Uluwatu) to view and manage your settings.
+You can use the Cloudbreak web UI to view and manage your settings.

 ## Account Details

-Go to the `account` page and view your `account details`.
+Click on `account` in the header menu to go the `account` page and expand the `account details` tab.

 ### Security Scopes

-Expand the `account details` page to check your **security scopes**.
+Expand the `account details` tab to check your security scopes.
-> **Note: ** Even administrator users cannot modify the list of scopes.
+Even administrator users cannot modify the list of scopes.

 Cloudbreak has distinct security scopes for the following resources: